elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-characteristics-of-prime-numbers-and-how-can-they-be-identified.md

 url: /learn/mathematics/questions/what-are-the-characteristics-of-prime-numbers-and-how-can-they-be-identified
 score: -1.0
 related_article1:
-    id: 168302
+    id: 168298
-    title: What are common algebraic identities, and how are they used in problem-solving?
+    title: >-
+        How do you calculate the degree of a polynomial, and why is it important?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-common-algebraic-identities-and-how-are-they-used-in-problemsolving
+    url: /learn/mathematics/questions/how-do-you-calculate-the-degree-of-a-polynomial-and-why-is-it-important
 related_article2:
-    id: 168295
+    id: 168296
-    title: How do you apply the product of powers property to simplify expressions with exponents?
+    title: >-
+        Explain how negative exponents are simplified and provide an example.
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-apply-the-product-of-powers-property-to-simplify-expressions-with-exponents
+    url: /learn/mathematics/questions/explain-how-negative-exponents-are-simplified-and-provide-an-example
 related_article3:
-    id: 168308
+    id: 168303
-    title: Describe the techniques for rationalizing denominators in expressions with radicals.
+    title: >-
+        Explain the rules for adding and subtracting exponents and provide an example of each.
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-the-techniques-for-rationalizing-denominators-in-expressions-with-radicals
+    url: /learn/mathematics/questions/explain-the-rules-for-adding-and-subtracting-exponents-and-provide-an-example-of-each
 related_article4:
-    id: 168297
+    id: 168305
-    title: What is the structure of a polynomial, and how do you identify its terms and coefficients?
+    title: >-
+        What is the significance of understanding the roots of variables in algebra?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-structure-of-a-polynomial-and-how-do-you-identify-its-terms-and-coefficients
+    url: /learn/mathematics/questions/what-is-the-significance-of-understanding-the-roots-of-variables-in-algebra
 related_article5:
-    id: 168308
+    id: 168296
-    title: Describe the techniques for rationalizing denominators in expressions with radicals.
+    title: >-
+        Explain how negative exponents are simplified and provide an example.
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-the-techniques-for-rationalizing-denominators-in-expressions-with-radicals
+    url: /learn/mathematics/questions/explain-how-negative-exponents-are-simplified-and-provide-an-example
 ---

 &nbsp;